 Sitting alongside the Higgins Stream in Harmony, ME is a vintage mill building that holds the last remaining working spinning mule in the United States.
 Started in 1821, Bartlettyarns, Inc was founded by Ozias Bartlett and continues today, with the Rice family.
 The original spinnery was first powered by an undershot water wheel that was replaced by a water turbine and then converted to electricity.
 Great-grandson Harry Bartlett took over management of the mill at age 16 in 1902 and operated the mill until 1947 when the first owners outside of the Bartlett family took it over.

-We are pleased to offer a variety of services and products to our wide range of customers.
+We are pleased to offer a variety of services which include custom processing, wholesale and retail.
 Not only does Bartlettyarns, Inc. process 100% wool for its custom processing customers, we have also custom processed alpaca, llama, yak and angora.
-IN addition, we offer our products for sale both retail and wholesale and purchase both white and dark wool directly from the producer.
+We also purchase both white and dark wool directly from the producer.

 Come explore your options—Lindsey and Susan

 Monday, Tuesday, Wednesday, Friday 8:30 am - 4:30 pm